marcoalopez/Python_course/notebooks/installing_Python.md

 > ```

-### Using environment.ylm (YALM) files
+### 3.3 Using environment.ylm (YALM) files

-An ``environment.ylm`` file is used to specify the dependencies for a Python project in conjunction with the ``conda`` package manager.
+An ``environment.ylm`` file is a YALM file used to specify the dependencies for a Python project in conjunction with the ``conda`` package manager.
 It is a plain text file that looks like this:

 ![image-20221215134600921](https://github.com/marcoalopez/Python_course/blob/main/img/image-20221215134600921.png?raw=true)